Central Park is going car free!

-NEW YORK (WABC) --Mayor Bill de Blasio announced that Central Park would be going car-free, excluding the park transverses, beginning in the end of June.
+NEW YORK (WABC) --Mayor Bill de Blasio announced that Central Park will be going car-free, excluding the park transverses, beginning in the end of June.

-The mayor says that the ban win begin on June 27th, because it is the day after the last day of school for NYC Schools students.
+The mayor said the ban win begin on June 27 because it is the day after the last day of school for New York City public school students.
 It is also the first day that public pools are open in parks throughout the city.

-Traffic would be banned on all roads south of 72nd Street that cars, pedestrians and cyclists currently share.
+Traffic will be banned on all roads south of 72nd Street that cars, pedestrians and cyclists currently share.

-That would impact West Drive, Center and East Drive and Terrace Drive.
+It impacts West Drive, Center and East Drive and Terrace Drive.

-The ban could only be on a trial basis as the city watches the impact on traffic.
+The ban will be on a trial basis, as the city watches the impact on traffic.

-However last summer, Prospect Park in Brooklyn went car-free for several months and now that car ban is permanent.
+However, Prospect Park in Brooklyn went car-free for several months last summer, and now that car ban is permanent.

 The city says returning the park's loop road to walkers, joggers and cyclists will reduce air pollution in the park and improve safety.